neijrr/nextcloud_passwords_handbook_ru/Users/Passwords/Creating-Passwords.md

 ##### Name
 The name of the password entry which will be shown in the list view.
-If no name is chosen one will be generated.
+If no name is chosen, one will be generated.

 ##### Website
 The website associated with the password.